Startr/WEB-Sage.Education-docs/docs/features/chat-features/chatshare.md

 **Note:** Chats shared to the community platform cannot be deleted.
 To change the access level of a chat shared to the community platform:
 :::

-1. Log in to your Open WebUI account on openwebui.com.
+1. Log in to your Sage WebUI account on openwebui.com.
 2. Click on your account username at the top right of the website.
 3. Click on **Chats**.
 4. Click on the chat you wish to change permission access for.